Procida: A Guide to Visiting Italy’s Most Colorful Island

 Ferry to Procida from Naples

-There are ferries leaving from two different Naples ports – Molo Immacolatella Vecchia (the one I went from) as well as Calata Porta di Massa (the one I arrived back to).
+Ferries are leaving from two different Naples ports – Molo Immacolatella Vecchia (the one I went from), as well as Calata Porta di Massa (the one I arrived back to).

 The first thing to know is that ferries are more frequent from April until October.
 From November until March, they will run less frequently (and are not pleasant – keep reading for more information on that).